 I didn't start homeschooling until my oldest child was in 10th grade, but I started teaching them fractions with a measuring cup and a ruler when they were very young.
 I would sit them on the counter and let them play with flour and a measuring cup while I baked.
 When possible, I would let them measure and stir until they graduated to completely making recipes on their own-including my son.
 Don't forget there are more male chefs than female chefs in the world.

-My two sweet friends in the picture above came to my house after church recently and we made Homemade Butter in a Jar.
+My two sweet friends from my Sunday school class in the picture above came to my house after church recently and we made Homemade Butter in a Jar.
 Annsley, the older sister, was my sous chef on my chef segment of Talk of Alabama.

 We made 2 Ingredient Biscuits and Homemade Butter in a Jar as part of my Back to School segment to encourage parents to get kids in the kitchen to teach them math and science while having fun with them.
 (You can see the cube of ice still in their butter bowls.)